xcart/xcart-docs/_pages/kb_en/general_setup/migration/getting_started_with_store_migration.md

 ## Step 2: Data migration with a store migration app

 The easiest way to migrate store data is to use the service provided by X-Cart partners Cart2Cart.
 They guarantee the finest quality of data transfer to your new X-Cart store.
-With a number of ready-made migration modules that we provide, this task should be easy.
+With a number of ready-made migration addons that we provide, this task should be easy.

-1. Open X-Cart admin back-end –> Modules –> View more addons in Marketplace and search by the search term "migrate".
+1. Open X-Cart Admin back end –> My addons –> View more addons in Marketplace and search by the search term "migrate".

-2. Find the module showing the name of your current shopping cart platform.
+2. Find the addon showing the name of your current shopping cart platform.
 Presently, we support migration from Magento, WooCommerce, PrestaShop, Shopify, OsCommerce, BigCommerce, Interspire, ZenCart and [more](http://www.x-cart.com/extensions/addons?price=All&price=All&keys=Migrate&sort_by=created&sort_by=created&sort_order=DESC&sort_order=DESC), see the entire list in the Marketplace via the X-Cart admin area.

-3. Install the module and register a Cart2Cart account, or sign in if you already have one.
+3. Install the addon and register a Cart2Cart account, or sign in if you already have one.

 4. Enter the FTP credentials of your current store to upload the Connection Bridge.